Roger Clarke's Web-Site

 During the last 50 years, as computing became a major consumer of electricity and as cathode-ray tubes mounded up in scrapyards, impacts on the environment came to the fore.
 More recently, as the economic value of, for example, coltan has come to be realised for the supply chains associated with the production of tantalum capacitors used in a wide variety of electronic devices, so the exploitation of mineral rich deposits located in developing countries (primarily Brazil and DR Congo), and the associated environmental degradation, has also reached our collective attention.
 As a result of developments such as these, it is now reasonable to treat the environment as having joined economic and social needs as a third dimension.

 Economic and social interests are associated with reasonably definable entities such as people and organisations of various kinds.
 Environmental interests might also be treated that way (e.g. by associating them with nature and wilderness reserves, national parks and environmental trusts).
 On the other hand, it may be more appropriate to treat the abstract notion of the environment as being a third dimension along with the economic and social dimensions.
 The emergence of 'triple-bottom-line' reporting ostensibly reflects this kind of thinking (Elkington 1994), although it is also critiqued as being inadequate to ensure genuine sustaining of the earth's ecology (Milne and Gray, 2013).
 Nevertheless, this tripartite notion has become a precept underlying the notion of corporate social responsibility (CSR) (Hedman and Heningsson, 2016).
 It is notable that a large proportion of 'Green IS' research focuses on the economic dimension, given an interest in corporate wellbeing in an era of rising energy costs.
-Research on the environmental dimension is, however, also on the rise (Watson et al. 2010, Elliot 2011, Deng et al. 2015, Gholami et al. 2016).
+Research on the environmental dimension is, however, also on the rise (Watson et al. 2010, Elliot 2011, Deng et al. 2015, Gholami et al. 2016.
+See also the Proceedings of AIS SIG Green Workshops).

-In Table 3, a wide range of perspectives is presented each of which sometimes is, or could be, and, we contend, should be, adopted by IS researchers under some circumstances.
-The perspectives are allocated to the dimension to which they belong, and organised in descending order of abstraction.
+In Table 2, a wide range of perspectives is presented each of which sometimes is, or could be, and, we contend, should be, adopted by IS researchers under some circumstances.
+The alternative researcher perspectives are allocated to the dimension to which they belong, and organised in descending order of abstraction.

 The focus on the system sponsor as a central player in an IS is evident in positivist empirical research, where observational studies, experiments and surveys are conducted in order to understand the impacts of interventions, from the system sponsor's perspective.
 In addition, a great deal of interpretivist research is also performed with the intention of providing the system sponsor with an understanding of those impacts.

 In design science, the sense in which the term 'design' is used is "the purposeful organization of resources to accomplish a goal" (Hevner et al. 2004).
 Most commonly, that goal is formulated in order to serve the interests of the organisation(s) by or for which the intervention is made, or the design activities are performed.
-Action Researchers, meanwhile, aim to ameliorate organisational problem situations for all relevant stakeholders (Davison et al. 2004).
-Action research that is informed by a critical or emancipatory epistemology may go further and prioritise the interests of the individual employees or usees (Ledwith 2016).
+In contrast, action researchers aim to ameliorate organisational problem situations for all relevant stakeholders (Davison et al. 2004).
+However, action research that is informed by a critical or emancipatory epistemology may instead prioritise the interests of a single stakeholder group other than the system sponsor, such as employees or usees (Ledwith 2016).

 Business enterprises define objectives specifically in terms of the organisation's own interests.
 This is 'in the DNA', because the nature of the joint stock company is such that directors have a legal obligation to act in the interests of the company.
 In some cases, social and/or environmental interests may be directly commensurate with economic interests.
 In other circumstances, regulatory mechanisms as diverse as statutory obligations, activism among investors or employees, and public opinion may cause an organisation to compromise its own economic interests in order to provide social and/or environmental benefits (Hedman & Henningson 2016).
-This mode of thinking has migrated beyond the business context, because mission statements and corporate objectives are now the driving force in the public sector and not-for-profit organisations as well.
 The system sponsor may recognise that other entities also have interests, yet those interests are seldom treated as objectives, and generally operate only as constraints on the organisation's achievements of its own objectives.
+This mode of thinking has migrated beyond the business context, because mission statements are now the driving force in the public sector and not-for-profit organisations as well.

-Whether or not selection bias exists in the researcher's choice of perspective, questions arise about the value that single-perspective research can offer to the party whose perspective is selected.
-Research undertaken from the perspective of any one participant may in effect grasp one part of a large elephant, without gaining much of a feel for the remainder of the pachyderm.
+Even where a strong 'Business School' ethos is adopted and the interests of business are regarded as paramount, we contend that single-perspective research constrains the value that can be delivered to the researcher's client.
+Research undertaken from the perspective of any one participant is likely to in effect grasp one part of a large elephant, without gaining much of a feel for the remainder of the pachyderm.
 The conclusion might be reached that a particular system feature is beneficial to the system sponsor's interests, but it is unlikely that much insight can be offered into the intensity of opposition that the feature might engender among other stakeholders, how that opposition may be manifested, or how the impacts of that opposition might be mitigated.
-In short, the principle of triangulation needs to be applied not only to data sources and research methods, but also to researcher perspectives.
+In short, for robustness and depth of insight to be achieved, the principle of triangulation needs to be applied not only to data sources and research methods, but also to researcher perspectives.

 As an alternative to the single-perspective approach, we conceive of a research question that internalises the tensions and enables the emergence of insights of value to at least two protagonists.
 A research question that corresponded to these expectations could read as follows: "How do the views of social media users and providers compare with respect to providers' Terms of Service, privacy features and policies, user identity, and obfuscation or falsification of data by users related to their location or other privacy-sensitive information?".
 An example of research that recognises this potential is Fletcher (2015), in which consumer power, exercised for example through the use of ad-blocking software, has negatively influenced the impact of online advertising and business attempts to benefit from CRM systems.

 Many inter-, multi- and extra-organisational systems involve far more than two stakeholders.
 Beyond dual-perspective research, multi-perspective approaches need to be understood, their benefits appreciated, and appropriate research techniques adopted and matured.
+Constantinides et al. (2012) drew attention to the advantages of reflecting more than a single perspective, and with it the weakness of single-perspective research: "... critical questioning of the ends of IS research brings into sharper focus the need to consider all possible relevant ends -- and with it the greater good that researchers, as producers of knowledge, are striving to serve ...
+[C]omplex individual and collective problems cannot be solved by uncritically accepting only one interpretation of relevance, at the exclusion and expense of others" (p.2).
 Examples of research questions that would deliver value to policy-makers include: "What are the social and economic impacts of the current business model for social media?" and "What benefits and disbenefits would accrue to which stakeholders if regulatory measures were imposed in order to achieve balance between the interests of providers and users?".

 The opportunity exists to extend research techniques whose focus is on the construction of artefacts (which we refer to here as 'constructivist') into multi-perspective research.
 The way has already been shown by action research, because it adopts "the idiographic viewpoint [whereby] any meaningful investigation must consider the frame of reference and underlying social values of the subjects" (Baskerville 1999).
 Thus, Olesen and Myers (1999), in documenting the adoption of Lotus Notes by senior management at a university in New Zealand, experienced an action research failure when the interests of the system sponsor (the university) clashed with those of the personal assistants (users) of the senior university managers (usees): the users refused to apply the system as it eroded their power to control their managers' diaries.